neoforged/NeoForge/buildSrc/README.md

 Implicitly applies: [MinecraftDependenciesPlugin](#minecraftdependenciesplugin).

-The primary plugin of this repository sets up the `neoforge` project.
+This is the primary of this repository and is used to configure the `neoforge` subproject.

 #### Setup